mickiedd/carnd_t1p4/writeup.md

 #### 4. Detect lane pixels and fit to find the lane boundary.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the 22st and 23st code cells of the IPython notebook located in "./p4.ipynb".

 I start by take a historgram of the bottom half of the warped binary image.Then I try to find the peak of the left and right halves of the histogram, I can use that as a starting point for where to search for the lines, from that point I can use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame and identify the x and y positions of all nonzero pixels in the image.After generated all the nonezero pixels in the lists, I concatenate the arrays of indices, and extract left and right line pixels positions to fit a second order polynomial to each line.